-- Planting up to 1,000 trees along the pedestrian trail on the north shore of the Oklahoma River to increase shade and tree canopy and encourage greater use of the trail.
+- Planted 800 trees along the pedestrian trail on the north shore of the Oklahoma River to increase shade and tree canopy and encourage greater use of the trail.

-- Landscaping along 3.5 miles of the trail will include native grasses and wildflowers to enhance the aesthetics and create managed, natural areas with erosion control along the river.
+- Enhanced landscaping along 3.5 miles of the trail with native grasses and wildflowers to enhance the aesthetics and create managed, natural areas along the river.

-- New seating areas will provide natural respite areas along the trail.
+- Added new seating areas to provide natural respite areas along the trail.

-- Existing irrigation systems will be reactivated to utilize river water to irrigate plantings.
+- Reactivated existing irrigation systems to utilize river water to irrigate plantings.